Impact Story

 The Solution

-Part of Belway’s journey as a new leader has been engaging in the development of a strategic framework with La Piana to clarify the organization’s vision, mission, work, values, and core premises.
+Part of Belway’s journey as a new leader has been engaging with La Piana in the development of a strategic framework to clarify the organization’s vision, mission, work, values, and core premises.
 As a result, NCYL clarified its role in the civil rights movement and re-committed to centering youth and impacted communities in all that they do.
 This applies not only to programmatic and content-based work, but also to how NCYL chooses to operate.
 Belway embraces this value and continues to pull lessons from the community into her own learning.

 Community and coaching can also be powerful tools for those new to their leadership role.
 La Piana is proud to have worked with NCYL and Shakti prior to her transition, setting her up for success.
 We’re also pleased to announce a new offering – a Curated Conversation for new leaders.
 While executive directors often have the tools they need, it can be helpful to receive guidance, feedback, and support from peers and mentors alike.
 If you’re interested in receiving support from La Piana, use the link below to connect with our team.